bibekaryal86/auth-service/README.md

 platform profile role and platform role permission look up by profileId and roleId only in the DTO, create a map of platform, list<role>, platform, list<permission>
   Instead of Map, create objects with role, list<permission> etc

+refactor TestData to run the fixtures once only